squarematr1x/Snipping-Tool-Clone-with-PyQt/README.md

 # Snipping Tool Clone with PyQt
-A tool similar to Windows 10 Snipping Tool.
+A screenshot app similar to Windows Snipping Tool.
 Created with PyQt4.

 ## Features
 * Determine the screenshot area freely with rectangle tool